Photo credit : Casarsa Guru

 The 2018 budget lays the foundation for further intersection and partnership.
 The three budget areas discussed above are gateways to complex healthcare landscapes that also hold great opportunities for innovation and leadership.
 NATIONAL is ready to be part of that story.
 Are you?

-——— Written by Dan Mader, Senior Vice-President, Charles Milliard, Vice-President, and Joanna Wilson, former Senior Vice-President, NATIONAL Public Relations.
+——— Written by Charles Milliard, former Vice-President, Dan Mader, former Senior Vice-President, and Joanna Wilson, former Senior Vice-President, NATIONAL Public Relations.